cunydata607/r-bookdown/README.md

 ## Working with Bookdown Files

-The formatting and structure of the book are created in the index.Rmd file.
-The filename must remain exactly as index.Rmd or it will not be recognized by bookdown as the index file.
+The formatting and structure of the book are created in the `index.Rmd` file.
+The filename must remain exactly as `index.Rmd` or it will not be recognized by bookdown as the index file.
 The index file should contain setup code and a description of the project only.
 Each chapter must be in a separate file in the same R Project in order to 'build' the book using bookdown.
 I have already created a file for each chapter.
 They must be numbered sequentially (or alphabetically) in order to build in the correct order.

-I have also added code to create a biblilogrpahy in the index file that I copied out of a sample bookdown project.
+I have also added code to create a bibliography in the index file that I copied out of a sample bookdown project.

 To create an inline reference use square brackets and \@R- followed by the package name.
 The package name must also be added to the bibliography code in the index.Rmd file (if it isn't already there).